City of Port Adelaide Enfield

 |City of Port Adelaide Enfield - All industries||2016||2011||Change|

-In 2016, there were 1,384 people in the who caught public transport to work (train, bus, tram or ferry) in City of Port Adelaide Enfield, compared with 52,211 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 1,393 people who caught public transport to work (train, bus, tram or ferry) in City of Port Adelaide Enfield, compared with 52,533 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in the City of Port Adelaide Enfield and South Australia were:
+The major differences between the method of travel to work of the workforce in City of Port Adelaide Enfield and the South Australia workforce were:

 - A smaller percentage of local workers who travelled by bus (1.5% compared to 4.7%)